ajwdewit/agera5tools/doc/user_guide.rst

 directory.
 Press enter to abort the init process in order to first modify the configuration file::

     $ agera5tools init
-    No config found: Using default AGERA5TOOLS configuration! using config from /home/wit015/bin/miniconda3/envs/py38_a5t/lib/python3.8/site-packages/agera5tools/agera5tools.yaml
+    No config found, use `agera5tools init` to generate one!
-    Successfully created agera5tools config file at: /data/agera5/agera5tools.yaml
+    Successfully created agera5tools config file at:

-    If this is the first time you run `init` you probably want to inspect/update your configuration file first.
-Continue? [y/N]:
-    Aborted!
+       /home/wit015/Sources/python/agera5tools/agera5tools.yaml

+    You just created a new configuration file time.
+Now carry out the following steps:
+    1) inspect/update your configuration file first and update the paths for data storage.
+Currently all paths point to your home folder, which may not be suitable.
+    2) Set the AGERA5TOOLS_CONFIG environment variable to the location of the configuration file.
+    3) Next rerun `init` to finalize the initialization

 Now we need to inspect the `agera5tools.yaml` file with a text editor.
 We will go through the section of the configuration file below.